Property fraud involves fraudsters offering you a ‘get rich quick’ investment scam, claiming it can turn you into a property millionaire.

 - Don't invest until you see detailed plans for the site’s development.

-- You can also contact the Financial Services Authority (FSA).
+- You can also contact the Financial Conduct Authority

 - Always make sure you keep copies of all paperwork about the transactions and the course, as well as notes of any phone conversations.

 - Be very wary of mail solicitations claiming great returns, no matter how good they look.
 Check out the company first.
 For example: does it have a proper street address and landline number?

 - If a deal seems too good to be true, then it probably is.